pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 ## Wrapping up, and next steps

-Hopefully this gives you an idea of the kinds of things you can build with Pulumi and DigitalOcean, and I encourage you to explore the [App Platform docs](https://docs.digitalocean.com/products/app-platform/) to dig deeper into these concepts and a few more we didn't cover.
-You'll find the [full source for this walkthrough on GitHub](https://github.com/cnunciato/fullstack-pulumi-mern-digitalocean), of course; see the [`finished` branch](https://github.com/cnunciato/fullstack-pulumi-mern-digitalocean/tree/main) for the final result.
+Hopefully this gives you a sense of the kinds of things you can do with Pulumi and DigitalOcean --- and I definitely encourage you to spend a little time with the [App Platform docs](https://docs.digitalocean.com/products/app-platform/) to dig a bit deeper into some of these concepts and explore a few others we weren't able to cover.
+You'll find the [full source for this walkthrough on GitHub](https://github.com/cnunciato/fullstack-pulumi-mern-digitalocean), of course, with [`finished` branch](https://github.com/cnunciato/fullstack-pulumi-mern-digitalocean/tree/main) containing the completed Pulumi program for reference.

-A few things you might think about trying next:
+From here, you might think about:

 * Adding a [`digitalocean.DnsRecord`]({{< relref "/registry/packages/digitalocean/api-docs/dnsrecord" >}}) to give your app a [custom domain name](https://docs.digitalocean.com/products/networking/dns/)

 * Creating a second stack with [`pulumi stack init`]({{< relref "/docs/reference/cli/pulumi_stack_init" >}}) and adjusting the program to make the source `branch` configurable --- a `production` stack, say, designed to deploy in response to commits to a `release` branch

-* Using Pulumi's [GitHub Actions]({{< relref "/docs/guides/continuous-delivery/github-actions" >}}) to run Pulumi previews and updates as part of a GitHub pull-request based workflow
+* Using Pulumi's [GitHub Action]({{< relref "/docs/guides/continuous-delivery/github-actions" >}}) to run previews and updates as part of a pull-request based workflow

 Happy coding!